 If your worksheet contains foreign symbols or characters, then the method shown above won’t work.
 This is due to the fact that the CSV format removes any non-ASCII (American Standard Code for Information Interchange) characters present in your spreadsheet.
 So, let’s begin.

 In order to demonstrate our second method, we will refer to this dataset.
-The first column of the dataset contains the names of the Items while the second column contains their corresponding non-ASCII Symbols.
+Here, the first column of the dataset contains the names of the Items while the second column contains their corresponding non-ASCII Symbols.

 In order to save the above Excel file in CSV UTF-8 format, follow these steps.